galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 ### Next steps

 The next step is to deploy the artifacts that you have created to a remote Maven repository.
-See the [Deploying a test to a Maven repository](/docs/ecosystem/deploying-tests) documentation for information on how to do this.
+See the [Deploying a test to a Maven repository](/docs/ecosystem/deploying-tests) documentation for more information on how to do this.